crashoverride777/swifty-ads/README.md

 Copy the Ads folder into your project.
 This should include the files

-AdsManager.swift (This will handle showing ads when using multiple adProvides.
+AdsManager.swift (This will handle showing ads when using multiple Ad providers).

 IAds.swift